Is Site Audit a Replacement for Semrush or Ahrefs?

 Reading time: 12 minutes

-Short answer: No. Scan is a complementary tool, not a replacement.
+Short answer: No. Site Audit is a complementary tool, not a replacement.

-Long answer: Scan and Semrush/Ahrefs solve different problems.
+Long answer: Site Audit and Semrush/Ahrefs solve different problems.
 Here’s when to use each.

 TLDR

-Scan isn’t a replacement for Semrush or Ahrefs.
+Site Audit isn’t a replacement for Semrush or Ahrefs.
 It’s complementary.
-Scan delivers pre-launch technical audits and quarterly deep dives for $25 or $50 one-time.
+Site Audit delivers pre-launch technical audits and quarterly deep dives for $50 one-time.
 Semrush and Ahrefs provide ongoing keyword research, rank tracking, and backlink analysis for $139-499 monthly.
-Use Scan for schema optimization, accessibility audits, and real-device mobile testing.
+Use Site Audit for schema optimization, accessibility audits, and real-device mobile testing.
 Use Semrush or Ahrefs when you need daily rank monitoring or competitive intelligence.
-Most teams use both: SEO suites for ongoing work, Scan for quarterly technical health checks.
+Most teams use both: SEO suites for ongoing work, Site Audit for quarterly technical health checks.

 Purpose: Catch critical technical issues before launching a site or major update